WiRED-International/wired_modules_api/README.md

 To run the server, use the command: npm start

-To seed the data, use the command npm run seeds
+To seed the data, use the command npm run seed